5. Exhortations, 4:8-6:10

 "Whatever arguments were used to persuade you (to "submit again to a yoke of slavery") certainly did not come from the God who calls you", Barclay.

-ouk ek + gen. "does not come from" - not out of, from.
-Expressing source/origin.
+ouk ek + gen. "does not come from" - is not out of, from.
+Expressing source / origin.

-zumoi (zumow) pres. "works through" - ferments, leavens.
+zumoi (zumow) pres. "works through" - [a little leaven] ferments, leavens [all the lump].
 In Jewish circles the leavening process of yeast is often viewed negatively.
 Is Paul referring to the Judaizers, or their teaching?
 Presumably he is reflecting on "the possibility that all members of the Galatian churches will succumb to the Teachers' (Judaizers') false gospel", Martyn.

 ego "I" - Emphatic; "I, regardless of what others may think, ....", TH.

-pepoiqa (peiqw) perf. "[I] am confident" - have confidence, am persuaded, convinced.
+pepoiqa (peiqw) perf. "am confident" - have confidence, am persuaded, convinced.
 An intensive perfect expressing a present state initiated by a previous action.

-eiV uJmaV "-" - to, toward you.
-In classical Gk. the verb peiqw, "I am confident", would take the dative, "you", being a dative of direct object, "I am confident in you", but in NT Gk. "the use of prepositional phrases instead of simple cases increases greatly", Zerwick, cf. Bligh.
+eiV uJmaV "-" - into you.
+In classical Gk. the verb peiqw, "I am confident", would take the dative, "you", being a dative of direct object, "I am confident in you", but in NT Gk. "the use of prepositional phrases instead of simple cases increases greatly", Zerwick, cf., Bligh.
 Accusative of respect; "I am confident, regarding you, ....", Longenecker.

-en + dat. "in [the Lord]" - Local, expressing space/sphere, incorporative union, or cause / basis.
+en + dat. "in [the Lord]" - in [lord].
+Local, expressing space / sphere, incorporative union, or cause / basis.
 By "Lord" Paul usually means Jesus.
-Paul's confidence is not that his readers are "in the Lord", although he may well be confident of this; his confidence is that his readers "will take no other view" and this because he is "united to the Lord", ie. his communion with the Lord.
+Paul's confidence is not that his readers are "in the Lord", although he may well be confident of this; his confidence is that his readers "will take no other view" and this because he is "united to the Lord", ie., his communion with the Lord.
 Possibly "united to you in (with) the Lord", Cassirer.

 oJti "that" - Introducing a dependent statement of perception expressing the content of Paul's confidence (may be classified as epexegetic).